24 Incredibly helpful tips to save money on travel

 20. Get your head around exchange rates

-Don’t be flippant with your money, make sure you have a really good understanding of what things cost and what your money is worth.
+Don’t be flippant with your money; make sure you have a really good understanding of what things cost and what your money is worth.
 How much does a bottle of water cost you at home?
 Keep that number in mind and work out how much you’re paying for water in your holiday spot.
 Is it worth it?
 Are you being ripped off?
-Money doesn’t lose its value just because you’re on holidays, so be as discerning as you would be if you were at home.
+Money doesn’t lose its value just because you’re on holiday, so be as discerning as you would be if you were at home.

 21. Travel as a group or pair

-Solo travel is great in terms of character building and discovering yourself, it’s not so great when it comes to cost.
+Solo travel is great in terms of character building and discovering yourself, but it’s not always so great when it comes to cost.
 If you have friends or a loved one or partner you can travel with, do it.
 Even if you make a friend along the way, someone you completely trust, team up with them to split costs where possible.
 You can save a lot on rooms, get group discounts for activities and transport as well as chipping in for food costs etc.

 22. Check out travel booking companies